-- Hire a professional environmental consultant to assist you in determining whether your property or project area contains wetlands or other surface waters, as defined by Chapter 62-340, F.A.C. - Contact DEP to perform a verification of a wetland determination previously indicated by a third party for your property.
+- Hire a professional environmental consultant to assist you in determining whether your property or project area contains wetlands or other surface waters as defined by Chapter 62-340, F.A.C. - Contact DEP to perform a verification of a wetland determination previously delineated by a third party for your property.
 This is a service we offer as a courtesy and is not subject to the department's permit review timeframes under Chapter 120, F.S.
-Submit a completed Request for an Informal Determination of Wetlands and Other Surface Waters. - Visit the department's Map Direct system to determine if wetlands have ever been indicated on your property.
+Fill out and submit a Request for an Informal Determination of Wetlands and Other Surface Waters. - Visit the department's Map Direct system to see if wetlands have ever been delineated on your property.
 The layers on Map Direct cannot be used as a determination for wetlands.
-Wetland boundaries can be identified only by on-site review of the soils, vegetation and hydrologic indicators pursuant to Chapter 62-340, F.A.C.
+Wetland boundaries can be determined only by on-site review of the soils, vegetation and hydrologic indicators pursuant to Chapter 62340, F.A.C.
 To search for your property, simply type your address into the search bar in the top right corner.
 Upon opening the Map Direct system, click on the question mark at the top of the page to access the user guide and additional resources.